-This was the way that my husband and I were able to build up our own emergency fund.
-There were items sitting in our basement that we thought we “might need” one day.
+My husband and I built our emergency fund in this way.
+We had items in our basement that we did not need, but saved “just in case.”
 We weren’t using them at the time, so they were do nothing for us.

 After a massive basement clean out, we sold furniture and other items and were able to earn more than $400!
 That put us much closer to reaching our goal of $1,000 saved.

 If you happen to have dinner out twice a week and spend $30 each time, that is $60.
 That adds up to more than $200 a month.
-Just 3 months of not dining out and you’ll have saved more than 50% of what you need to get $1,000 saved.
-Do this for 5 months and you’ve reached your goal!
+Just three months of not dining out and you’ll have saved more than 50% of what you need to get $1,000 saved.
+Do this for five months, and you’ve reached your goal!

-There are a lot of convenience foods in the store that can quickly rack up you grocery bill.
+There are a lot of convenience foods in the store that can quickly rack up your grocery bill.
 Snacks and pre-made meals are two common ways you can quickly overspend.